Variational Learning for Unsupervised Knowledge Grounded Dialogs: Background

 The first term is an expectation that can be estimated by sampling documents from the document-posterior $q(\bz\vert \bx,\by)$ distribution.
 The response-likelihood network is then run only using these sampled documents.
 One can either use re-parameterization trick (with Gumbel softmax distribution) \cite{Gumbel,Concrete} or policy gradient method to back propagate through the sampling step.
 However, in order to sample a document, one would need to compute the entire distribution over the documents.
 This can be prohibitively expensive when using a large document collection.
 The second term (KL-divergence) is also computed as an explicit sum, given access to prior and posterior probability distributions, and is also intractable for large document collections.

-\end{enumerate} In summary, variational training which uses the posterior distribution to retrieve documents while training, can help retrieve more relevant documents for training the response-generator.
-However, we would first need to be able to compute the ELBO objective more efficiently.
-In the next section we describe our approach to overcome this challenge.
+In summary, variational training which uses the posterior distribution to retrieve documents while training, can help retrieve more relevant documents for training the response-generator.
+One of the trivial ways to extend these approaches (for large document corpus) is to identify the candidate knowledge documents for each training instance via an existing out-of-the-box retriever (\cite{neurips_lin}, \cite{Lia19}).
+One can then create prior and posterior distributions on the restricted set of documents.
+However this does not allow us to train the retriever and we also show in our experiments, that the trained distribution in such a setting does a poor job of generalizing as a retriever (Section \ref{sec:expts}).

+In our approach we generalize the variational technique to open domain setting without fixing or pre-retrieving those candidate documents.
+In order to do so, we would first need to be able to compute the ELBO objective more efficiently (over the entire document corpus) as described in the next section.